Robinhood App Review: Is It the Best Free Stock Trading App?

 Robinhood Crypto

-A few years ago Robinhood first introduced support for buying and selling major cryptocurrencies, such as Bitcoin and Ethereum.
-Since then Robinhood has also added support for trading a long (and growing) list of coin.
+Back in the day, Robinhood introduced support for buying and selling major cryptocurrencies, starting with the likes of Bitcoin and Ethereum.
+Since then, Robinhood has also added support for trading a long list of coins.
 As someone who’s had a passing interest in crypto but not enough to dive in further, I was delighted to gain access to Robinhood Crypto soon after the beta began way back in the day.

 While it originally sported some fun 80s Tron-esque backgrounds, Robinhood’s crypto trading is now much more similar to its stock trading platform.
 Just like with stocks, you can either buy coins at market price or set limit orders (the same goes for selling).
 You can also monitor your position and see how much your crypto is currently worth.